paldhous/ucb/2015/dataviz/md_raw/class4.md

 ![](./img/class4_23.jpg)

 Open Refine should recognize that the data is in a CSV file, but if not you can use the panel at bottom to specify the correct file type and format for the data.
-When you are statisfied that the data has been read correctly, click the `Create Project >>` button at top right.
+When you are satisfied that the data has been read correctly, click the `Create Project >>` button at top right.
 The screen should now look like this:

 ![](./img/class4_24.jpg)